 - Preheat oven to 400 degrees (F).
 Line a 12-cup muffin tin with paper liners and spray lightly with non-stick baking spray.
 Set aside until needed.

-- In a large bowl, sift together the flour, baking powder, salt, nutmeg, and cardamom; set aside.
+- In a large bowl, sift together the flour, baking powder, salt, cinnamon, nutmeg, and cardamom; set aside.

 - In a separate large bowl using a handheld electric mixer, or in the bowl of a stand mixer fitted with the paddle attachment, combine the butter, sugars, orange zest, vanilla extract, and orange extract.
 And beat on medium speed until light and fluffy, about 3 minutes, scraping the sides and bottom of the bowl as needed.